A council member called me recently with one of the most common errors people make about Robert’s Rules of Order.

 Example: You serve on a 21-member board of a local housing authority.
 They are considering a new rule banning pets in the facilities.
 15 members vote in favor, five vote against.
 You abstain because you think that the board is micromanaging.
 If you had voted “yes” or you had voted “no,” neither vote would have made any difference.
 Your abstention has no effect.

 People seem to be very confused on what “to abstain” means.
 Keep this little cheat-sheet handy, and you’ll be able to shed some light amidst the darkness.
-And if you have any particularly juicy instances, please don’t hesitate to share them with us!
+And if you have any particularly juicy instances, please don’t hesitate to share them with us by writing here!